The color commonly knows this breed of their coats – chocolate lab, a yellow lab, and a black lab.

-In the 1800’s the Labrador retriever, although at that time was not known by this name, originated from Newfoundland, Canada.
-At the time, fishermen would use two breeds of dogs to help them in their day to day work.
+In the 1800s, the Labrador retriever, although at that time was not known by this name, originated from Newfoundland, Canada.
+At the time, fishers would use two breeds of dogs to help them in their day-to-day work.

-The Newfoundland dog, also known as the St. John’s Newfoundland, which is a large breed dog who also has a waterproof coat, and the lesser Newfoundland, which are now called Labrador retrievers.
+The Newfoundland dog, also known as the St. John’s Newfoundland, is a large breed dog with a waterproof coat, and the lesser Newfoundland is now called Labrador retrievers.
 Unfortunately, the breed died out in Canada for a time.

 Where they originated from before Canada, no one is certain.
-Experts believe that they could be the descendants of some dogs that came from Portuguese fishermen who would fish the banks of Newfoundland and Labrador.
+Experts believe that they could be the descendants of some dogs from Portuguese fishers who would fish the banks of Newfoundland and Labrador.

 Labrador Retriever's Personality and Temperament

-Make sure that you find a reputable breeder, who knows what they are doing when it comes to breeding.
-DO NOT get your puppy from a puppy mill or pet store, because you don’t know how the pup has been treated.
+Make sure that you find a reputable breeder who knows what they are doing when breeding.
+DO NOT get your puppy from a puppy mill or pet store because you don’t know how the pup has been treated.